 Multiple Grant Fund: A special revenue fund to account for various grants provided to the County from state and federal agencies for specific purposes.

-Non Department Managed Costs: allocated out to Costs that are departments such as Utilities and Although these costs are Insurance. charged to the individual departments, Finance has the primary responsibility of monitoring budgeting and these expenses.
+Non Department Managed Costs: allocated out Costs that are departments such as Utilities and Insurance.
+Although these costs are charged to the individual departments, Finance has the primary responsibility of monitoring these budgeting and expenses.